 Cathedral of Laon

-Known for its impressive Gothic architecture and imposing towers the cathedral at Laon has long been a stop on the medieval pilgrimage rout to Santiago in Spain.
-The cathedral has 6 towers (4 of which are complete), which are particularly ornate, light and airy.
-The towers also feature sculptures (some of oxen, which pay tribute to the animals that helped in the construction of the cathedral).
+The cathedral at Laon has long been a stop on the medieval pilgrimage route to Santiago, Spain.
+The cathedral has six ornate towers (four of which are complete) that feature sculptures (some of oxen, which pay tribute to the animals that helped in the construction of the cathedral).
 The cathedral also features beautiful stained glass windows and a rhinoceros gargoyle over one of the front portals.

 Photos: top photo (Chartres); Notre Dame ; Rouen ; Strasbourg; Reims; Poitiers ; Tours ; Nantes; Bourges ; Chartres; Marseille ; Autun; Angers ; Laon